| As discussed, a gem's type, weight,

 resulting in relatively inexpensive gem bangles - of high

+quality - for my customers.
 Many people still believe that high-quality

 gems must cost a king's ransom.
 But in this age of dynamite,